Shelter in the Storm

 After thinking about my friend’s experience, I realized that her visualization technique wasn’t all that different than the Jewish observance of Sukkot.
 Only in our scenario, we have to work far less.
 The children of Israel trekked through the desert and were able to weather every storm.
 But it wasn’t because they had new easy-to-assemble tents with them.
 No, it was because God provided them with the shelter they would need.

 On Sukkot, we go further than visualization — we actually re-enact the experience.
 We build small, temporary huts and move into them for seven days.
 There we eat, sleep, and live, exposed to the elements and completely dependent on God’s protection.
 As autumn moves in, most people move into their homes for protection.
 However, it is precisely then that we choose to move outside in a grand gesture that proclaims that we are not afraid – of the rain, the cold, or anything.
-There is no need to worry, for we are sheltered by God.
+There is no need to worry, for God’s shelter for your storm.
+We are sheltered by God.

-Whether you build a sukkah this year or simply imagine it, remember that God is your shelter.
+Whether you build a sukkah this year or simply imagine it, remember Leviticus 23:42‑43 and God’s shelter.
 Just as He provided for the children of Israel in the desert, He will continue to provide for all of our needs and protect us through any storm.